vzool/docs/api/contributor-guide/readme.md

 9. ~Commit with the tag name `git commit -m '7.0.0-alpha.3'`~
 10. ~Force push to build branch `git push -f git@github.com:directus/api.git master:build`~

+@TODO Above list needs to be cleaned up

 ## Reserved Project Names

 The following project names are reserved by Directus Core and can not be used.
 Each represents a root-level API endpoint that exists now or may exist in the future.